 Make changes today by keeping an open mind.

-For example, be willing to find ways to save smart and make extra money on the side during your spare time.
+For example, be willing to find ways to save smart and make money online using the Internet or offline during your spare time.

 Most people won’t do this because they are lazy AF (or come up with a million excuses) but want instant results.
 I know you are not that person!
 You are the driver of your car and you can choose your direction.
 Believe me, you have control.
 It’s just a matter of whether you want it or not.

 2. Earn free gift cards to reduce your spending!

 If you’re ever feeling a little tight on cash, I recommend joining these best survey sites like Swagbucks or Survey Junkie to start collecting free gift cards to your favorite shops.
 They are absolutely free to use and only requires your e-mail to become an exclusive member!

 This may help you save money especially when you’re on a low income.
 I was able to redeem free gift cards to the stores I normally shop at, so this definitely helped me when I found it hard to make ends meet!

 Anyway, how it works is you get rewarded with cash through PayPal or free gift cards just by doing the things you normally do.
 That includes surfing the net, playing games, shopping online, and completing easy surveys.
 As you can see, I like choosing the gift card option instead of cash. 🙂

 Most of the survey sites I recommend offer gift cards to your favorite shops such as Amazon, Starbucks, Walmart, Target, and more.
-Read here if you want to learn how to earn free gift cards today.
+Read here if you want to learn how to earn free gift cards online.